qdrant/landing_page/qdrant-landing/content/documentation/tutorials/contract-management-stackit-aleph-alpha.md

 os.environ["QDRANT_API_KEY"] = "your-api-key"
 ```

-## Building the application
+## Implementation

-We could build our application with just the official SDKs of Aleph Alpha and Qdrant, but let's do not reinvent the
-wheel and use [Langchain](https://python.langchain.com/docs/get_started/introduction) to streamline the process.
-Langchain is already integrated with both services, so we can focus on the business logic.
-Moreover, it also
+To build the application, we can use the official SDKs of Aleph Alpha and Qdrant.
+However, to streamline the process but let's use [Langchain](https://python.langchain.com/docs/get_started/introduction).
+This framework is already integrated with both services, so we can focus our efforts on developing business logic.

-### Setting up Qdrant collection
+### Qdrant collection

 Aleph Alpha embeddings are high dimensional vectors by default, with a dimensionality of 5120.
 Qdrant can store such
 vector easily, but that also sounds like a good idea to enable [Binary